crempp/c-os/docs/devlog.md

 # Development Log
 ----
+### July 25th - 29th, 2018
+Tried in vain to get multi sector disk loading to work.
+No luck.
+I have decided to start over but in the meantime I took a break by writing routines to print the available memory.
+This was more difficult than I thought but finally got it to work.

 ### July 13th - 24th, 2018
 These two weeks were spent getting the OS to boot in pcjs which is the only accurate 8088 emulator I could get working on my Mac and with the binary I was producing.